joselynlopezbonilla/ENGS90_Integration/README_HMI.md

 The `PickerDisplay` class displays an error widget that signifies the picker cannot move along the z-axis.
 The user will be able to dismiss error with a button press on the screen.
 The class contains a function `button1_clicked` to aid with the functionality of the button on the display.

+The `SerialDisplay` class displays an error widget that signifies the serial port is incorrect.
+The user will need to edit `seek.py` and rerun the program.

+The `PrinterDisplay` class displays an error widget that signifies when the machine is in the wrong internal state.
+The user will need to restart the machine.

 All display functions have an internal function `button3_clicked` that connects the button press to the tabulation of signals.